spettersson/splunk4patientprivacy/data_onboarding_guide.md

 Provides detailed insights into the **who, what, and when**, within the Electronic Health Record (EHR) system.
 This includes log entries related to medical record access, modifications, and actions performed by user accounts.

 ### **Identity Data**

-This data provides context about employees, such as:
+This data provides context about employees, including:
-1. which user account is linked to which employee.
+	1. User-Account Mapping – Identifies which user accounts are linked to each employee.
-2. work related information about the employee, such as role, care provider, work unit, and organisation-issued ID.
+	2. Work-Related Information – Includes details such as the employee’s role, care provider, work unit, and organization-issued ID.
-3. personal information about the employee, such as first and last name, home city, postal code and address, and government-issued ID.
+	3. Personal Information – Covers personal details such as first and last name, home city, postal code, address, and government-issued ID.

 ### **Authentication Data**